Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 Already Have Microsoft 365 Business Premium?

-Before purchasing a separate EDR, check your Microsoft 365 license.
-Business Premium (~$22/user/month) includes Microsoft Defender for Business, a capable EDR with threat & vulnerability management, attack surface reduction, and automated investigation.
-If you're already paying for it, adding CrowdStrike or SentinelOne may be redundant.
+Before purchasing a separate endpoint security tool, check your Microsoft 365 license.
+Business Premium (~$22/user/month) includes Microsoft Defender for Business, a capable endpoint protection platform with threat & vulnerability management, attack surface reduction, and automated investigation for organizations up to 300 users.
+If you're already paying for it, adding CrowdStrike or SentinelOne may be redundant for basic endpoint protection — though organizations with higher compliance requirements or specific needs like ransomware rollback may still benefit from a dedicated platform.
 See our best cybersecurity software roundup for how Defender fits into a broader security stack.

 At a Glance: CrowdStrike vs SentinelOne vs Bitdefender